Guide to Work, Study, Travel and Living Abroad

 As seen in the Transitions Abroad Webzine

-Top Countries for Living in Latin America
+Top Countries to Live Abroad in Latin America

-Woman at market in Sucre
+Woman at a market in Sucre, Bolivia.

 Argentina

-A square in Buenos Aires
+A square in in central Buenos Aires.

 A square in Buenos Aires, where many expats have moved.

-Yet for the more adventurous, there are numerous cities and towns to settle for awhile:
+Yet, for the more adventurous, there are numerous cities and towns to settle for a while:

 • Mar del Plata on the Atlantic coast